Lapin0t/phd-manuscript/main/06_instances.typ

 ]

 Note that we obtain correctness only for commands in negative contexts.
-This is easily delt with, by defining an extended equivalence relation on such commands, which first quantifies over an ultimate pattern for each type in
+This is easily dealt with, by defining an extended equivalence relation on such commands, which first quantifies over an ultimate pattern for each type in
 $Gamma cl ctx.ctxc th jwa.typ$ and asserts OGS equivalence of the configurations substituted by the given sequence of patterns.
 First, let us sketch the pointwise lifting